-When I graduated from University of Pittsburgh in April, I knew I was ending a chapter and beginning a new journey as a recent college graduate.
+When I graduated from University of Pittsburgh this past spring, I knew I was ending a chapter and beginning a new journey as a recent college graduate.
 While it was difficult leaving the familiar; Pitt, friends, and family, I decided to join the PULSE program in Pittsburgh, PA.

 PULSE cultivates a community of young servant leaders to transform Pittsburgh.
 They invite recent college graduates (like myself) to partner with local nonprofits for a year of service and leadership.
-I am excited about the PULSE program because I will work with a nonprofit whose goals align with my own while developing meaningful relationships with other fellows, others within my partner non-profit, and members of the Pittsburgh community.
+I am excited about the PULSE program because I will serve with the Women’s Center and Shelter (WCS) of Greater Pittsburgh as an Education Facilitator implementing school-based dating violence prevention and intervention programming.

-I am looking forward to participating in transformative service while learning what it means to work in the community and growing as an individual.
-My hope for the year is to grow as leader, in my dedication to service, and in my understanding of myself.
+I am looking forward to participating in transformative service while learning what it means to work in a community and while growing as an individual.
+My hope for the year is to grow as a leader, in my dedication to service, and in my understanding of myself.
 Following my service year, I plan to attend graduate school to study community health and receive a Master of Public Health.
-Throughout my year with PULSE, I will gain tangible experiences to apply toward my studies while enacting meaningful change before moving onto graduate school.
+Throughout my year implementing dating violence prevention education, I will gain tangible experiences to apply toward my graduate studies while enacting meaningful change in Pittsburgh Public Schools with WCS.

 Part of my first task as a PULSE participant is to assemble a team of people who will support me in this work.
 I realize that I can’t do this work alone, that I need others to come alongside me and partner with me.